 During database migration from SQL Server to PostgreSQL all spatial columns must be processed in that way, so it may take a lot of efforts on corporate scale data warehouse when doing manually.
 For large databases it is reasonable to automate migration using dedicated tools like SQL Server to PostgreSQL converter developed by Intelligent Converters, software company specializing in database conversion and synchronization since 2001.

-Besides accurate migration of spatial data types, SQL Server to PostgreSQL tool offers the following capabilities:
+Besides accurate migration of spatial data types and a CRM upgrade project plan, SQL Server to PostgreSQL tool offers the following capabilities: